 Drawing on the guiding principles set out above, the acknowledgement of what has been achieved to date, and the analysis of current and future opportunities and challenges in global health, the Federal Council has determined the following six strategic objectives (or priority areas) for its health foreign policy up to 2024.
-These were set in consultation with interested parties from the cantons, the private sector, the research community, the civil society and other actors:
+These were set in consultation with interested parties from the cantons, the private sector, the research community, the civil society and priority areas in equal measure. other actors: